yjp20/youngjin.io/content/_index.md

 	Month = 5
 +++

 Hey, you, you're finally awake.
 Welcome to my website!
-I'm Young-Jin, and I currently study CS at UC Berkeley.
+I'm Young-jin, and I currently work on generating SDKs at Stainless API ~~study CS at UC Berkeley~~.

 ## About me